 Kosovo army to be voted after presidential elections in Serbia (Zeri)

-The paper on the front page quotes sources saying that the bill on Kosovo Security Force (KSF) transformation is expected to be submitted to Assembly for approval during April following presidential elections in Serbia.
-Officials from the Kosovo government did not comment on when the draft law would be sent to Assembly while Nuredin Ibishi, MP from the ruling Democratic League of Kosovo (LDK), said the government has thirty days to review the bill.
+The paper on the front page quotes sources saying that the bill on Kosovo Security Force (KSF) transformation is expected to be submitted to the Assembly for approval during April following presidential elections in Serbia.
+Officials from the Kosovo government did not comment on when the draft law would be sent to the Assembly while Nuredin Ibishi, MP from the ruling Democratic League of Kosovo (LDK), said the government has thirty days to review the bill.

 Kosovo government committed to establishing Association/Community (Zeri)

-Officials from the government of Kosovo and the European External Action Service (EEAS) are discussing in Brussels developments over the last year with regards to normalisation of relations with Serbia.
-Both the government of Kosovo and EEAS agreed on the importance for implementation of agreements reached within the EU-facilitated dialogue.
-Kosovo officials reaffirmed the commitment of the government to implement agreement on establishment of Association/Community of Serb-majority municipalities while EU representatives said the statute of this mechanism should be drafted without further delays.
+Officials from the government of Kosovo and the European External Action Service (EEAS) are in Brussels discussing developments over the last year with regards to normalisation of relations with Serbia.
+Both the government of Kosovo and EEAS agreed on the importance of implementation of agreements reached within the EU-facilitated dialogue.
+Kosovo officials reaffirmed the commitment of the government to implement the agreement on establishment of the Association/Community of Serb-majority municipalities while EU representatives said the statute of this mechanism should be drafted without further delays.

 Hoxhaj receives U.S. support for new recognitions (Epoka e Re)

 Kosovo’s Foreign Minister, Enver Hoxhaj, has continued with his busy agenda during his visit to Washington.
-Except for the meetings with senior officials of the State Department, Congressmen and Senators, Hoxhaj met on Tuesday with the U.S. Deputy Assistant Secretary, Hoyt Yee.
-They discussed the bilateral relations as well as U.S. support for recognitions and Kosovo’s membership at international organizations, as well as recent developments in the region.
+Except for meetings with senior officials of the State Department, Congressmen and Senators, Hoxhaj met on Tuesday with U.S. Deputy Assistant Secretary, Hoyt Yee.
+They discussed bilateral relations as well as U.S. support for recognitions and Kosovo’s membership at international organizations, as well as recent developments in the region.

 Molliqaj: With LDK in coalition, but without Isa Mustafa (Epoka e Re)

 Dardan Molliqaj from Vetevendosje movement, presented on Tuesday results of a survey, where his party appears to be the first in Kosovo, with 26 percent, proceeded by PDK with 23 percent, then LDK with 20 percent, AAK 14 percent, AKR with 5 percent, NISMA 3 percent and Alternativa with 2.9 percent.
 Speaking about eventual coalition, Molliqaj said that in principal, Veteverndosje is in favor of coalition with opposition parties.
-He did not exclude possibility of coalition with the Democratic League of Kosovo (LDK), but without the current leader of the party and Prime Minister of Kosovo, Isa Mustafa.
+He did not exclude the possibility of a coalition with the Democratic League of Kosovo (LDK), but without the current leader of the party and Prime Minister of Kosovo, Isa Mustafa.

 Media publish names of people in the “People’s Eye” assassination list

-Bota Sot carries a list originally published by the Gazeta Fjala news website of the people whom the “People’s Eye”, which claimed responsibility for the recent assassination attempt on Kosovo lawyer Azem Vllasi, has put on its assassination list.
+Bota Sot carries a list originally published by Gazeta Fjala news website with names of people who the so-called ‘People’s Eye’ organization plans to assassinate.
+The so-called ‘People’s Eye’claimed responsibility for the recent assassination attempt on Kosovo lawyer Azem Vllasi..
 The list contains names of thirty people from Kosovo, the former Yugoslav Republic of Macedonia (FYROM) and the Presevo Valley.
 Apart from political leaders whom the organization accuses for betraying interests of Kosovo, the list also includes publicists, opposition representatives and media figures.

 New “moratorium” on Trepca mining complex (Koha)